Autonomous Vehicles

 Safety principles standard

 The Department for Transport (DfT) and Centre for Connected and Autonomous Vehicles’ (CCAV) launched a consultation in June 2025 on the AV safety principles statement (consultation closed on 1 Sept).
-The call for evidence seeks views on what safety standards should be sought for AVs in the UK.
+The call for evidence sought views on what the safety standards should be for AVs in the UK.
 Section 2 of the Automated Vehicles Act 2024 requires the Secretary of State for Transport to prepare a Statement of Safety Principles that apply to AVs.

 This statement will be used in different ways across the safety framework, including: